-ISS exposure times are controlled by the shutter mechanism as described in Section 2.3 of this User's Guide.
+ISS exposure times are controlled by the shutter mechanism as described in Section 2.3 of this

+User's Guide.
 The actual exposure time differs from the commanded time by a constant offset as well as a variable offset across the field of view.
 The latter is referred to as "shutter shading" and is caused by the movement of the shutter blades in the sample direction.
 Component-level measurements of the shutter mechanism were used to configure the instrument at the subassembly level, by adding a constant offset to the commanded exposure time in software, and by positioning the shutter mechanism such that the CCD window falls on the smoothly-varying portion of the shutter shading plot.
 The sample-dependent offset was then measured in thermal vacuum testing.
 The resulting shutter offsets for temperatures of -10, +5, and +25 degrees Celsius have been recorded to VICAR-format image files and included in the calib/offset/ directory of the Calibration volume.

 In-flight observations of stars have been used to update the constant shutter offset value, which has changed since launch.
 The analysis consists of imaging a target of constant brightness at a range of exposure times from 5 ms (the minimum non-zero exposure) up to as long as is possible without saturating.
 This is a bit tricky to accomplish in a single filter combination due to the limited dynamic range of the instrument.
-Current best estimates using images of Vega up through sequence S03 for the NAC, and images of Spica from S58 for the WAC, peg their constant offset values at 2.85 and 2.86 ms respectively; that is, the actual exposure times for the NAC are 2.85 ms less than commanded, and those for the WAC are 2.86 ms less than commanded.
+Current best estimates using full-disk images of Rhea peg their constant offset values at 2.75 and 2.67 ms respectively; that is, the actual exposure times for the NAC are 2.75 ms less than commanded, and those for the WAC are 2.67 ms less than commanded.
 These offsets are hard-coded into CISSCAL's exposure correction algorithm and adjusted as new data becomes available; note that these corrections are applied only in calibration and not to image timing keywords such as IMAGE_MID_TIME.
-Vega analysis indicates an intrinsic shutter time uncertainty in both cameras of about 0.4 ms, or 8% of the shortest commandable exposure.
+The latest analysis indicates a very small intrinsic shutter time uncertainty in both cameras of about 0.03 ms, which is less than 1% of the shortest commandable exposure.
+However, there is currently some question as to whether, and to what extent, the shutter offset actually drifts over time; this will require more investigation to resolve.